amielchristian/bini/README.md

 # Benchmarking Inclusive Neural Intelligence
-A shield against Filipino adversarial prompts for large language models.
+BINI serves as a framework for building shields against Filipino adversarial prompts for large language models.
+Read more about it in the PDF.